Trustpilot

 2. Scalability:

-- Better Organization: With separate pages for different topics, you can organize your content more effectively, making it easier for users to find what they’re looking for.
+• Better Organization: Having separate pages for different topics helps you sort your content better.
+This makes it easier for people to find what they need.

 User Experience is an utmost necessity for a website to be successful